codacy/codacy-rubocop/docs/description/Lint_RequireRelativeSelfPath.md

-Checks for uses a file requiring itself with `require_relative`.
+Checks for a file requiring itself with `require_relative`.

 # Examples